SOM MD Competencies

 With respect to each general competency area and the associated institutional educational learning objectives below, the graduating WVU medical student should be able to:

-Patient Care: provide patient care that is compassionate, appropriate, and effective and promote life-styles that promote improved health.
+Patient Care: provide patient care that is compassionate, appropriate, and effective.

-- Develop patient management plans that are evidenced-based and considerate of cultural and ethnic preferences.
+- Develop patient treatment and management plans that are evidenced-based and consider cultural, ethnic and individual patient preferences for shared decision-making.

-- Counsel and educate patients and their families about prevention strategies, diagnostic tests, treatment options/plans, and patient orders/prescriptions.
+- Counsel and educate patients and their families about prevention strategies, diagnostic tests, prognostic data, treatment options/plans, evidenced-based literature and patient orders/prescriptions.

-- Collaborate with team of health care professionals to provide patient-focused, preventive, acute, chronic, continuing, rehabilitative, and end-of-life care.
+- Collaborate with an inter professional team to provide preventive, acute, chronic, rehabilitative, and end-of-life care that is patient-focused and cost-effective.

 Medical Knowledge: demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, and apply this knowledge to patient care.

-- Describe causes of altered structure and function of organ systems and tissues that result in disease (genetic, developmental, nutritional, toxic, infectious, inflammatory, neoplastic, degenerative, traumatic, and behavioral).
+- Describe the alterations of structure and function or organ systems and tissues that characterize disease (e.g., genetic, developmental, environmental, nutritional, toxic, infectious, inflammatory, neoplastic, degenerative, traumatic, and behavioral).

-- Describe genetic and physiologic basis of individual patient response to drugs.
+- Describe genetic and physiologic basis of individual patient responses to medical therapeutics.

-- Describe foundation principles of epidemiology, statistics, and ethics as they apply to diagnosis and treatment of disease.
+- Describe and apply foundational principles of epidemiology, statistics, and ethics to the diagnosis and treatment of disease.

-- Explain the effect of social determinants, health behaviors, and preventative measures on health status and disease of individuals and populations.
+- Explain the effect of social determinants, nutrition, health behaviors, and preventive measures on health status and disease of individuals and populations.

-Practice-Based Learning and Improvement: demonstrate the ability to investigate and evaluate their role in the care of pateints, to appraise and assimilate scientific evidence, and to continuously improve their role in patient care based on constant self-evaluation and learning.
+Practice-Based Learning and Improvement: demonstrate the ability to investigate and evaluate their role in the care of patients, to appraise and assinilate scientific evidence, and to continuously improve their contributions to patient care based through reflective and self-directed learning.

 - Locate, appraise and assimilate evidence from scientific studies including basic, clinical, translational, and community (population) based research